 Control points work almost like the outposts found in recent Far Cry games.
 They are initially filled with enemies, but once you’ve taken control of them you can spawn there or fast-travel to them.
 These control points are useful for more than just spawning.
 You get a good amount of loot and XP for liberating them.
 Plus, these areas will spawn friendly computer-controlled allies who will patrol around the area, making it safer to travel in that part of the map.

-Each control point has a commander who you can give food, water, and components too.
+Each control point has a commander to whom you can give food, water, and components.
 Doing so will award you with some XP and, if you have the appropriate perk, you will get the bonus ability to see loot containers in the world for 10 minutes.

 Settlements are one of the big new features in The Division 2, and they are a great way to earn XP and loot.
-These settlements can be improved over time by completing projects.
+These settlements can be improved over time by completing projects, which are usually checklists of things you can do in the game world.
 These projects will not only visually change the settlement, like adding more storage or solar panels, but they also award large amounts of XP and blueprints which can help you craft new weapons, mods, and items.

 Another important tip: You can partially complete projects from the map screen.
 Sometimes you will need to donate certain items, like a pair of gloves, to complete a project.
 You can do this anywhere on the map at any time by opening up the map and tabbing over to the left.
-There you will find all your current projects, their objectives and you can donate any items in this section of the map screen too.
+There you will find all your current projects, their objectives and the option to donate items in your inventory to help complete them.
 Very useful!

 Projects are important.
 Getting them done quickly will help you level up faster and will unlock new blueprints sooner.
 A great way to quickly knock these projects out is to hold onto gloves, vests, knee-pads, and holsters.
 Many projects at the first settlement, will require some of this gear.
 So don’t sell those crappy gloves you found.
 Hold on to them and donate them to a project when they are needed.
 If they are taking up too much room, just pop some into your stash for later.